 - “Download” told them they just needed to click through to reach their goal.

-When it comes to writing a targeted Facebook ad, don’t be afraid to be direct.
+When it comes to writing a direct-response marketing ad, don’t be afraid to be blunt.
 Clear context is also important.
 Ads should provide context that encourages people to click the CTA button.

 3. Segment and target warm audiences with Messenger ads

 Direct response marketing involves a targeted approach to your customer that takes the form of segmenting.
 Given the tremendous opportunity for quick and actionable responses from target users, marketers clearly have an advantage when it comes to selling.